 In some states, a mother's substance abuse while pregnant can be considered child abuse or neglect if the newborn infant is affected by drug or alcohol use.
 Wisconsin, for example, has one of the stricter laws regarding prenatal drug and alcohol use.
 There, a pregnant woman may be taken in to custody if her "habitual lack of self control" regarding alcohol and drug use creates a substantial risk to the physical health of her unborn child.
 Other states' child welfare laws provide for prosecution of mothers whose drug or alcohol abuse may harm a viable fetus.
 Several states provide priority access to treatment programs for pregnant women who struggle with addiction.

 Signs of drug or alcohol exposure in a newborn may provide grounds for challenging custody and determining parental rights after birth.
 If a father believes that a mother's behavior will jeopardize the health of his unborn child, he should contact his state's child welfare agency.
 Some states allow the father to press charges against the mother if her actions can harm the fetus.
 In addition, evidence of drug or alcohol abuse can be used by the father to seek greater custody of the child once it's born.

-Protect Your Rights as a Father: Get a Free Case Review
+Protect Your Rights as a Father: Talk to an Attorney Today

 Just because expectant fathers don't physically carry their child to term doesn't mean they don't have certain rights with respect to the child's welfare.
 Protect your child's interests, and your rights as a father, by talking to an attorney.
-You can get started today by having a family law attorney provide an initial review of your case at no cost to you.
+Get started today by contacting an experienced family law attorney near you.